AdaptiveTarget: Accessing haplotype variation at complex loci with optimized targeting and adaptive sampling

 The severe limitations of current methods pose a major problem for fully understanding and harnessing genetic variation for crop improvement.

 We will develop AdaptiveTarget as a bioinformatic method based on targeted long-read sequencing.
-This method will allow researchers and breeders to:
+This method will allow researchers and breeders to quickly, efficiently, and inexpensively obtain population-level haplotype information for complex genomic regions such as:

 Research and Validation